WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 Yup...
 We're just making them look prettier with Bootstrap.

-Using the most basic table markup, here’s how .table-based tables look in Bootstrap.
+Using the most basic table markup, here’s how `.table`-based tables look in Bootstrap.
 All table styles are inherited in Bootstrap 4, meaning any nested tables will be **styled in the same manner as the parent**.

 <div class="bootstrap">
     <table class="table table-hover table-bordered">